JayRugMan/backgrounds_in_motion/readme.md

 Run `install.sh --uninstall` to remove all files associated with video-wallpaper.

-## Changelog
+## Change Log

 **2023/02/29**

 * Overhauled the bash script to:
    * Handle stopping for multiple monitors
    * Use GNU getopt for options
-   * Be more organized with main and more consistant syntax
+   * Be more organized with main and more consistent syntax

 **2022/02/22**